dawenzi123/DAGCN/README.md

 to use the last 200 graphs in the dataset as testing graphs.
 The fold number 1 will be ignored.

-Check "run_DACNN.sh" for more options.
+Check "run_DAGCN.sh" for more options.

 Datasets
 --------